Go Green Week 2024 at the University of Worcester written by Heather Sykes

 Check out last year’s Go Green Week at Worcester to see what we got up to here.

-10 am until 11 am: Bird Drawing Workshop – just turn up (The Hangar St John’s Campus).
+9.15 am until 10.15 am: Bird Walk – just turn up, main reception at St John’s Campus.
 Monday only

 12.00 pm until 2 pm: The Hangar St John’s Campus.
-Re-use and recycling advice, learn about Fairtrade, get free house plants and baby chilli plants, learn about dehydrating fruits and vegetables, eat samples, make bug hotels and bird feeders, and create objects from used glass bottles, create your own paints from the kitchen cupboard ingredients, make your own bees wax wraps so you never need cling film again, eat free food samples, learn affordable nutritious recipes, buy vintage clothes (Tuesday only) and of course come and pet the Therapy dogs.
+Re-use and recycling advice, get free house plants and baby chilli plants, learn about dehydrating fruits and vegetables, eat samples, make bug hotels and bird feeders, try free hot food samples, learn affordable nutritious recipes, and of course, come and pet the Therapy dogs.

 This is a taster session of Pilates and as such is intended to be a gentle class, however, any exercise involves a risk of injury.
 If you have a current or long-term injury, contact firstname.lastname@example.org